How to Find the Perfect Driving Position

 - If you can, adjust the tilt on the cushion so your thighs are supported all the way along.

 - If you have an extendable seat cushion it is generally advised to leave 2/3 fingers width between the end of the seat and the hollow of your knee.

 - Make sure the backrest supports the whole length of the back all the way until the shoulders, you may have lumbar support you can change to ensure this.
 Use the backrest tilt to ensure you can easily reach the steering wheel with a slight bend in the elbows.

 - The position of the headrest is important to protect you from whiplash in the event of an accident.
 The top of the headrest should be as high as the top of your ears and the distance between the back of your head and the headrest shoud be as small as possible.

 When you're on a break

-Regular breaks are a must for all van drivers and there are a few simple exercises you can do from the comfort of your driving seat.
+Regular breaks are necessary for all drivers and there are a few simple exercises you can do from the comfort of your driving seat.

 Once you’re out the car.

-Do a few simple stretches of your hamstrings, lower back and side, just copy the pictures below!
+Do a few simple stretches of your hamstrings, lower back and side, just copy the video below!

 The comments above do not necessarily reflect Rivervale's views unless clearly stated.